devyn/devyn.github.io/_posts/2014-02-17-selpahi-s-orthography.md

 The usual latin-based letters are generally used in my orthography.
 I add four letters and one stress sign.
-This is a list of all the letters along with the representation of the sounds they make in contrast to the usual ones.
+This is a list of all the letters along with the representation of the sounds they make in contrast to the usual ones:

     ŭ = [w]
     ĭ = [j]